 Digital transformation has become an unavoidable reality for businesses over the last decade.
 In fact, the enterprise software market has correspondingly grown in size and complexity — and the learning technology market is no exception.

-According to a recent study by RedThread Research, there are over 250 learning technology vendors in the marketplace today.
+According to a recent study by RedThread Research, between LMS and LXP providers, there are over 250 learning technology vendors in the marketplace today.
 New labels for categories are formed, and their definitions seem to morph depending on who’s defining them.
 LMS, LXP, LEP, skills strategy, knowledge cloud — but what do these terms really mean?

 Meanwhile, many vendors are offering new functionalities that hadn’t even been recognized as learning in the past, like mentoring, performance tracking, and social sharing.
 And established HCM systems that previously didn’t offer learning solutions are now selling “skills clouds” and “skills engines” alongside their payroll, time and attendance, and benefits administration tools.